GainGod-Xu/GainGod-Xu/README.md

 - Ph.D. degree in Computational and Organic Chemistry from Boston College in 12/2022.
 - M.S. degree in Computer Science from Georgia Tech in 08/2022.
 - M.S. degree in Computational Chemistry from Southern Methodist University in 05/2017.
+- B.S. degree in Chemistry and B.E. degree in Finance from China Agricultural University in 07/2015.

 ## Stats